 - Minimum of 173 for the computer-based TOEFL

 - Minimum total composite score of 61 for the internet-based TOEFL

-- Accuplacer or ACT scores for course placement purposes.
+- Accuplacer or ACT scores that meet program course placement requirements.

 - Health, accident, and repatriation insurance